parkerdan/devdocs/README.md

-# List of useful terminal commands for Mac Development
+# List of useful things for Mac Development

 ## GIF's